 (2) The Court may draw such inferences from the contravention as appear just in the circumstances.

-[Section 136E inserted by No. 49 of 2010 s.
+[Section 136E inserted: No. 49 of 2010 s.
 36.]

 136F.
 Procedure etc. ordered for child, parental consent needed in some cases, consequences of refusing to consent